FAQ

 Please note the following important information:

 Data protection: You are always responsible for ensuring that no personal data is stored on the old appliances you return.
-Therefore, make sure that you have deleted your personal data from your old appliance before returning it.
+Therefore, make sure that you have deleted your personal data from your old device before returning it.

 Lamps and lighting fixtures: Lamps and lighting fixtures should be packed with particular care before being returned, as they can easily break during transportation and release harmful substances.
 They should be packed well padded on all sides.
 Use a sufficiently large and sturdy cardboard box.